As the song goes, we've seen it all before. Except this time, somehow, it seemed even worse.

 As for Rooney, he has been effectively shackled by opposition defences in both games as they have noticed his vital importance for England (an observation hardly worthy of Einstein).
 This has forced the Manchester United man deeper and deeper in search of the ball, and frustrated him more and more as his ineffectiveness has grown.

-As the gap between midfield, Rooney and Heskey increased, defences have only found it easier to deal with.
+As the gap between midfield, Rooney and Heskey increased, defence have only found it easier to deal with.
 It was noticeable how much more threatening England became (not that such progress was hard to make) when Jermain Defoe was finally introduced late in the second half against Algeria to add an extra dimension to England's threat.

 From the fans

 'England expects' is a familiar refrain, and the pressure on the Three Lions to produce at international tournaments is always intense.
-This has been attributed as a cause behind almost every national failing of the last 44 years, and certainly seems to be having an impact this time round.
+This has been attributed as a cause behind almost every national failing of the last 44 years, and certainly seem to be having an impact this time round.

 Against Algeria the players looked scared to make mistakes, fearful of pushing forward and leaving themselves exposed rather than grabbing the game by the scruff of the neck.